Blend Phonics Supplement

 7. Alphabet Fluency.
 Nothing is more important in early reading instruction than a firm grasp of the letters of the alphabet, their names, order, recognition, and writing.

-15. Phonovisual Phonics Charts.
+16. Phonovisual Phonics Charts.
 The Phonovisual Charts are not required to teach Blend Phonics, but they are a very helpful and inexpensive aid to teaching the sound-to-symbol correspondences in a scientifically organized way.
 They have seen constant use in American classrooms since 1942.
 See my Phonovisual Review for more information.
 Here is a Phonovisual YouTube that I did to explain how to use the charts.
-Here is a mp3 audio file I made for students of the Phonovisual Charts.
 I am delighted to find that the 1960 Phonovisual Manual is available from the Internet Archive Library.
 Have a good look at the 1960 Manual, and you will want to purchase the new edition.
 Here is my YouTube explaining the Vowels Chart and Consonants Chart.

-18. Blend Phonics PowerPoint.
-This is a link to my Dropbox files of the entire Blend Phonics Program PowerPoint slides that have been converted to PDF.
-I have taught many students to read with these PowerPoint Slides.
+19. Blend Phonics PowerPoint.
+This is a link to my Dropbox files of the entire Blend Phonics Program PowerPoint Slides that have been converted to PDF.
+I have taught many students to read with these slides.

-19. Blend Phonics Lesson and Stories: Spelling Flashcards.
+20. Blend Phonics Lesson and Stories: Spelling Flashcards.
 Here are 636 3×5 flashcards for developing decoding fluency.
+These cards are very helpful.